dat3Cph/material/docs/deepdive-2/README.md

 ## Monday

-Reviews.
-We take a look at the Friday exercise.

-Brief review on the Friday assignment:
+Online review on the Friday assignment:

 - What did you solve?
 - Show your code an run it in IntelliJ